A Correlatively Sparse Lagrange Multiplier Expression Relaxation for Polynomial Optimization: Correlatively sparse LME based SOS relaxation

-Consequently, for the sparsity pattern~\eqref{eq:ex4}, it is expected that the CS-LME reformulation has superior performance than the LME reformulation when $N\gg k$.
-Recall that $N$ is the size of the blocks while $k$ is the number of the overlapping variables between two successive blocks.
+We give in~\Cref{tab:cNks} the maximal PSD matrix size of the four methods for solving~\eqref{eq:cs-polyopt} with csp given by~\eqref{eq:ex4}. \Cref{tab:cNks} shows that the SDP problem scale of CS-LME is significantly smaller than SOS and LME when $N\gg k$.
+Recall that $N$ is the size of the blocks while $k$ is the number of overlapping variables between two successive blocks.
 Thus $N/k$ can be seen as a measure of the partial separability of the problem.
-The larger $N/k$ is, the more separable the problem is, hence the CS-LME approach is more efficient.
-See~\Cref{ep:uncons} for an unconstrained case with $N=15$, $k=2$ and $s=10$. \end{example}
+We speculate that the larger $N/k$ is, the more efficient the CS-LME approach is compared with the other three approaches\footnote{The overall performance depends on both the SDP problem scale and the convergence rate with respect to the relaxation order $d$. }.
+See~\Cref{ep:uncons} for a numerical evidence with $N=15$, $k=2$, and $s=10$. \end{example} \begin{remark} To end this section, we would like to point out that for small-scale problems, the LME approach has outstanding performance, especially when the SOS approach cannot find the global minimum with a low relaxation order; see~\cite{nie2019tight}.
+For small-scale problems with csp, the LME approach may still be faster than the CS-LME approach because the latter needs to add auxiliary variables to maintain the csp.
+See~\Cref{ep:box-ne} for a numerical example of a small-scale problem.

+In general, we expect CS-LME to perform better than the other three approaches when the cliques in the csp graph of the CS-LME reformulation are not much larger than that of the LME reformulation.
+Since $ |\hat \cI_i |=|\cI_i|+ |\cJ_i| $, this occurs when \begin{enumerate} \item the number of overlapping variables between any two blocks $\cI_i$ and $\cI_j$ is small; \item each node in the directed clique tree $G(V,A)$ returned by~\Cref{A:TC} has a small number of children. \end{enumerate} These two conditions ensure that only a small number of auxiliary variables $|\cJ_i|$ must be added to each block. \end{remark}